 Levi Strauss UK has consulted and worked alongside its colleagues at LS&Co., in preparing this modern slavery statement through internal reviews.
-This statement has been prepared in consultation and co-operation with the management of Levi Strauss UK.
+This statement has been prepared in consultation and cooperation with the management of Levi Strauss UK and its subsidiaries.